 The finished workpaper should close AR and show carrier behavior

-Over time, the same rows become useful carrier intelligence.
-The shop can see which DRP carriers pay quickly, which ones create frequent short-pay follow-up, and which deposits require the most manual allocation.
-That can feed carrier-level AR aging and DSO review without turning the cash-application file into a full benchmarking model.
+Once that standard is met, the same rows can support carrier-level AR review.
+The shop can see which DRP carriers pay quickly, which ones create frequent short-pay follow-up, and which deposits require the most manual allocation without turning the cash-application file into a separate benchmarking model.

 Extract invoice data to Excel with natural language prompts